-In January 2012, the Monthly HCTC began paying 72.5% of qualified health insurance premiums and individuals began paying 27.5%.
+In January 2012, the monthly HCTC began paying 72.5 percent of qualified health insurance premiums and individuals began paying 27.5 percent.

 COBRA coverage can be extended through the former employer's plan for TAA recipients and PBGC payees whose COBRA end date is on or after November 21, 2011.
 TAA recipients are eligible for COBRA coverage extensions for as long as they have TAA eligibility or until January 1, 2014.
 PBGC payees are eligible for COBRA coverage extensions until January 1, 2014.
 If the payee passes away, their spouse or dependents can receive an additional 24 months of COBRA or until January 1, 2014.

 The law also extends the HCTC to qualified family members of TAA recipients or PBGC payees who enroll in Medicare, pass away, or finalize a divorce, are eligible to receive the HCTC for up to 24 months from the month of the event, or until January 1, 2014.
 The extension does apply for the 2011 tax year, therefore payments made directly to the qualified health plan for your qualified family member’s coverage can be claimed.